nibalizer/alphabot/README.txt

 		  can be viewed with @past.
 Whenever a trip is moved, the appended link to the google doc is removed and the google doc itself is trashed.

+		- @photos <keywords> <link> : Like the previous commands, <keywords> is used to find a matching trip to alter.
+The <link> is appended to the trip that is found in the past log.
+The link will also be shortened, like the google doc addition in @add.

 		- @help [command] : With no arguments, it displays a list of implemented commands.
 With a specific command argument, it'll display a specific reply corresponded to the command's usage and description.